Jellyfin-PG/Skin-Manager-Themes/README.md

 **Before submitting, make sure your theme meets these requirements:**

-- The CSS is hosted at a stable, publicly accessible URL (jsDelivr CDN or GitHub raw are preferred)
+- The CSS is hosted at a stable, publicly accessible URL (jsDelivr CDN is strongly preferred)
-- The theme works with a single `@import` or stylesheet link — no additional files required
 - It has been tested on Jellyfin 10.10 or 10.11
 - The source is publicly available (GitHub repository or equivalent)

-Themes that are abandoned, broken, or require files beyond a single CSS import will not be accepted.
+Themes that are abandoned, broken, or inaccessible will not be accepted.

+> **Note on hosting:** jsDelivr (`cdn.jsdelivr.net`) is the recommended host.
+It serves CSS with correct MIME types and is globally cached.
+Raw GitHub URLs (`raw.githubusercontent.com`) and gist URLs also work but are slower and may have availability issues.

 ---